mikeal/multiblock/README.md

-The "multiblock" property signals to anyone reading the CAR protocol that the corresponding block data can and should be additionally verified, but will obviously be ignored by anyone implemented the CAR protocol without these `multiblock` additions.
+The "multiblock" property signals to anyone reading the CAR protocol that the corresponding block data can and should be additionally verified, but will obviously be ignored by anyone implementing the CAR protocol without these `multiblock` additions.

 Unlike `dch` described below, the root is advisory and will not be